The Gauss Image Problem with Weak Aleksandrov Condition: Introduction

-Given two submeasures $\mu$ and $\lambda$ on $\sn$, the Gauss Image Problem asks about the existence of a convex body $K$ with origin in its interior such that $\mu=\lambda(K,\cdot)$ where $\lambda(K,\cdot)$ is the push forward of $\lambda$ under the radial Gauss image map: a composition of multivalued Gauss map and the radial map.
-Many important measures are in fact pushforwards of some $\lambda$ under Gauss image map.
-When $\lambda$ is spherical Lebesgue measure, $\lambda(K,\cdot)$ is known as Aleksandrov's integral curvature of the body $K$ \cite{Aleks}.
+Many significant measures can be described as pullbacks of a certain $\lambda$ under the Gauss Image map.
+For instance, when $\lambda$ is the spherical Lebesgue measure, $\lambda(K,\cdot)$ is known as Aleksandrov's integral curvature of the body $K$ \cite{Aleks}.
 When $\lambda$ is Federer's $(n-1)^\text{th}$ curvature measure, $\lambda(K,\cdot)$ is the surface area measure of Aleksandrov-Fenchel-Jessen \cite{Aleks0}.
-Finally, the more recently defined dual curvature measure of the dual Brunn-Minkowski theory \cite{HLYZ16} is the Gauss image measure.
-This motivates the study of the pushforwards of the Gauss image map.
-That is, the Gauss Image problem stated below.
+Finally, the more recently defined dual curvature measure is also a pullback of a certain $\lambda$ under the Gauss Image map \cite{HLYZ16}.
+All of these examples motivate the necessity for a systematic study of how measures transfer to each other through the radial Gauss Image Map, that is, the Gauss Image Problem:

-{\textbf{The Gauss Image problem}} (Defined in \cite{GIP}) \textit{Suppose $\lambda$, a submeasure defined on the Lebesgue measurable subsets of $\sn$ and $\mu$, is a Borel measure on $\sn$.
-What are necessary and sufficient conditions on $\lambda$ and $\mu$, so that there exists a convex body $K$ with origin in its interior such that If such a convex body exists, to what extent is it unique?}
+{\textbf{The Gauss Image Problem}} (Raised in \cite{GIP}) \textit{Suppose $\lambda$ is a measure defined on the Lebesgue measurable subsets of $\sn$, and $\mu$ is a Borel measure on $\sn$.
+What are the necessary and sufficient conditions on $\lambda$ and $\mu$, so that there exists a convex body $K$ with the origin in its interior such that If such a convex body exists, to what extent is it unique?}

-When $\lambda$ is a spherical Lebesgue measure, we recover the original Aleksandrov problem, which was first studied by Aleksandrov in \cite{Aleks1,Aleks,Aleks0}.
-Different proofs of the Aleksandrov problem were given by Oliker \cite{Oliker} and Bertand \cite{Bertrand}.
-The $L_p$ analogues of the Aleksandrov problem were considered by Huang, Lutwak, Yang and Zhang in \cite{Lp Aleks}, by Mui in \cite{Stephanie}, and by Zhao in \cite{Zhao}.
+When $\lambda$ is a spherical Lebesgue measure, we recover the original Aleksandrov problem, which Aleksandrov first studied in\cite{Aleks1,Aleks,Aleks0}.
+Different proofs of the Aleksandrov problem were given by Oliker \cite{Oliker} and Bertrand \cite{Bertrand}.
+The $L_p$ analogs of the Aleksandrov problem were considered by Huang, Lutwak, Yang, and Zhang in \cite{Lp Aleks}, by Mui in \cite{Stephanie}, and by Zhao in \cite{Zhao}.

-When one of the measures is assumed to be absolutely continuous, the Gauss Image Problem was studied in \cite{GIP} by B\"or\"oczky, Lutwak, Yang, Zhang and Zhao.
-There, the Aleksandrov relation was introduced to solve the problem.
-We state the Aleksandrov relation below.
+When one of the measures is assumed to be absolutely continuous, the Gauss Image Problem was studied in \cite{GIP} by B\"or\"oczky, Lutwak, Yang, Zhang, and Zhao.
+There, the Aleksandrov relation was introduced to attack the problem:

 \begin{defi} Two Borel measures $\mu$ and $\lambda$ on $\sn$ are called Aleksandrov related if